UoB-COMSM0166/2026-group-11/README.md

 ## 2.6 Reflection

 Requirements work made the project more realistic.
-It helped us move from a broad idea to a game we could actually finish.
+It helped us move from a broad multiplayer idea to a game we could actually finish.

-The user stories made us think less like developers and more like players.
+The user stories also made us think more like players.
 A tower was not finished just because it appeared on the map.
 It needed valid placement, cost, attacks and feedback.
 This made the requirements useful during testing, not just during planning.

 We also learned that requirements change once the game becomes playable.
 Tower balance, enemy difficulty and interface clarity all changed during development, but having the requirements written down made those changes easier to discuss.
 # Design

 ## 3.1 System Architecture